MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 <!-- Description-Source-DDF -->
 Windows Hello for Business is an alternative method for signing into Windows using your Active Directory or Azure Active Directory account that can replace passwords, Smart Cards, and Virtual Smart Cards.

-- If you enable or do not configure this policy setting, the device provisions Windows Hello for Business for all users.
+- If you enable or don't configure this policy setting, the device provisions Windows Hello for Business for all users.

-- If you disable this policy setting, the device does not provision Windows Hello for Business for any user.
+- If you disable this policy setting, the device doesn't provision Windows Hello for Business for any user.
 <!-- Device-{TenantId}-Policies-UsePassportForWork-Description-End -->

 <!-- Device-{TenantId}-Policies-UsePassportForWork-Editable-Begin -->